Buddy Lazier: 1999

 In 1999, Lazier returned with Hemelgarn Racing to drive the No. 91 Dallara IR9-Oldsmobile.
-At the season-opening TransWorld Diversified Services Indy 200 at Walt Disney World Speedway, Lazier started in 8th place and finished in 10th place, two laps down.
-At the second race of the season, the MCI WorldCom 200 at Phoenix, Lazier started in 15th place and was involved in a crash with Eddie Cheever on lap 149 in turn 3.
-At Lowe's Motor Speedway, Lazier started in 14th place and was soon battling with Ray for the lead; Lazier led for 23 laps.
+At the season-opening TransWorld Diversified Services Indy 200 at Walt Disney World Speedway, Lazier started in eighth place and finished in tenth place, two laps down.
+At the second race of the season, the MCI WorldCom 200 at Phoenix, Lazier started in fifteenth place and was involved in a crash with Eddie Cheever on lap 149 in turn 3.
+At Lowe's Motor Speedway, Lazier started in fourteenth place and was soon battling with Ray for the lead; Lazier led for 23 laps.
 On lap 59 Stan Wattles's car had a suspension failure, with Paul Jr. then hitting the debris from the car sending it into the seating area and three spectators were killed.
 The race immediately went under caution with Lazier as the leader.
 Lazier then made a pit stop to replace a punctured tire.
-After 18 laps of caution the race was abandoned, with no points awarded.
+After eighteen laps of caution the race was abandoned, with no points awarded.
 At the Indianapolis 500, the team gained additional sponsorship from Tae Bo and Lazier qualified in 22nd place.
-Lazier was not a factor in the race and finished in 7th place, two laps down.
+Lazier was not a factor in the race and finished in seventh place, two laps down.

-At the following race, the Longhorn 500 at Texas, Lazier started in 24th place and finished in 14th place, eight laps down.
-At Pikes Peak, Lazier started in 12th place and finished in 5th place.
-At the Kobalt Mechanics Tools 500 at Atlanta, Lazier started in 15th place and finished in 21st place due to a crash on lap 114 with Sam Schmidt while battling for the lead.
-Lazier then scored his best finish of the season with a 2nd-place finish at the MBNA Mid-Atlantic 200 at Dover Downs, having started in 17th place.
-Lazier followed this up with a 4th-place finish at the Colorado Indy 200 at Pikes Peak after starting in 9th place.
-Lazier then finished in 11th place, nine laps down, at the Vegas.com 500 at Las Vegas, after starting in 10th place.
-Lazier then finished in 10th place, four laps down, at the season-ending Mall.com 500 at Texas after starting in 16th place.
-Lazier finished the season in 6th place in the final championship standings with 224 points, having been as high as fourth in points.
+At the following race, the Longhorn 500 at Texas, Lazier started in 24th place and finished in fourteenth place, eight laps down.
+At Pikes Peak, Lazier started in twelfth place and finished in fifth place.
+At the Kobalt Mechanics Tools 500 at Atlanta, Lazier started in fifteenth place and finished in 21st place due to a crash on lap 114 with Sam Schmidt while battling for the lead.
+Lazier then scored his best finish of the season with a second-place finish at the MBNA Mid-Atlantic 200 at Dover Downs, having started in seventeenth place.
+Lazier followed this up with a fourth-place finish at the Colorado Indy 200 at Pikes Peak after starting in ninth place.
+Lazier then finished in 11th place, nine laps down, at the Vegas.com 500 at Las Vegas, after starting in tenth place.
+Lazier then finished in tenth place, four laps down, at the season-ending Mall.com 500 at Texas after starting in sixteenth place.
+Lazier finished the season in sixth place in the final championship standings with 224 points, having been as high as fourth in points.